renhaisheng/TDOC/README.md

 1. Platform: Windows or Linux.
 Note that the Linux system is required to get QM calculations of Gaussian and Molpro.
 2. Environment: Conda with Python (>=3.7).
 Conda can be obtained by Anaconda or Miniconda (https://docs.conda.io/en/latest/).
 3. Modules: requirements.txt.
 Enter "conda install --yes -c conda-forge --file requirements.txt" or "python setup.py install".
 4. Extensions: Gaussian, Mopro, xtb, CREST packages.
-Gaussian and Mopro packages are indispensable to get optimized structure and singel point energies.
+Gaussian and Mopro packages are indispensable to get optimized structure and single point energies.
    For conformational sampling, open-source CREST with xtb are available at https://github.com/grimme-lab/.